Some Fundamental Theorems in Mathematics: Top choice

 Why is the multiplicative property more fundamental than the {\bf additive counting principle}.
 It is again that the additive property is essentially placed in as a definition of what a {\bf valuation} is.
 It is in the {\bf in-out-formula} $\chi(A \cup B) + \chi(A \cap B)=\chi(A)+\chi(B)$.
 Now, this inclusion-exclusion formula is also important in combinatorics but it is already in the {\bf definition} of what we call counting or ``adding things up".
 The multiplicative property on the other hand is not a definition; it actually is quite non-trivial.
 It characterizes classical mathematics as {\bf quantum mechanics} or {\bf non-commutative flavors of mathematics} have shown that one can extend things.
 So, if the ``rule of product" (which is taught in elementary school) is beefed up to be more geometric and interpreted to Euler characteristic, it becomes fundamental.

 \item {\bf Combinatorics}.
-The pigeon hole principle stresses the importance of {\bf order structure}, partially ordered sets (posets) and cardinality or comparisons of cardinality.
-The use of injective functions to express cardinality is a key part of Cantor.
+The pigeonhole principle stresses the importance of {\bf order structure}, partially ordered sets (posets) and cardinality or comparisons of cardinality.
+The point for posets is made in \cite{JamesPropp} who writes {\it The biggest lesson I learned from Richard Stanley's work is, combinatorial objects want to be partially ordered!} The use of injective functions to express cardinality is a key part of Cantor.
 Like some of the ideas of Grothendieck it is of ``infantile simplicity" (quote Grothendieck about schemes) but powerful.
 It allowed for the stunning result that there are different infinities.
 One of the reason for the success of Cantor's set theory is the immediate applicability.
 For any new theory, one has to ask: ``does it tell me something I did not know?"
 In ``set theory" the larger cardinality of the reals (uncountable) than the cardinality of the algebraic numbers (countable) gave immediately the existence of {\bf transcendental numbers}.
 This is very elegant.
-The pigeon hole principle similarly gives combinatorial results which are non trivial and elegant.
+The pigeonhole principle similarly gives combinatorial results which are non trivial and elegant.
 Currently, searching for ``the fundamental theorem of combinatorics" gives the {\bf ``rule of product"}.
 As explained above, we gave it a geometric spin and placed it into topology.
 Now, combinatorics and topology have always been very hard to distinguish.
 Euler, who somehow booted up topology by reducing the {\bf K\"onigsberg problem} to a problem in graph theory did that already.
 Combinatorial topology is essentially part of topology.
 Today, some very geometric topics like algebraic geometry have been placed within pure {\bf commutative algebra} (this is how I myself was exposed to algebraic geometry) On the other hand, some very hard core combinatorial problems like the upper bound conjecture have been proven with algebro-geometric methods like toric varieties which are geometric.
-In any case, order structures are important everywhere and the pigeon principle justifies the importance of order structures.
+In any case, order structures are important everywhere and the pigeonhole principle justifies the importance of order structures.